 Freeman’s work as a cultural historian is informed and inspired by the seven years he spent living in the Xinjiang Uyghur Autonomous Region.
 In addition to working extensively there as a translator, he completed a master’s degree in Uyghur literature at Xinjiang Normal University with a thesis on Uyghur modernist poetry, which he composed and defended in Uyghur.
 He has translated the work of a number of Uyghur poets into English, and his writing on the ongoing Xinjiang crisis has appeared in The New York Review of Books, The New York Times, and elsewhere.

 At Princeton, Freeman teaches Chinese and Inner Asian history in the Department of East Asian Studies.
 In the last two years, his courses have ranged from a survey of modern Chinese history to a seminar on Uyghur history from ancient times to the present.
-In spring 2022, he will be teaching a course on “China’s Others: Minority Peoples in the Chinese Past and Present.”
+In spring 2022, he will be teaching a course on everyday life in Mao's China.